 Meet Daniel Wise aka RDAP Dan

 Fortunately, I was able to take advantage of RDAP (Residential Drug Addiction Program) which changed my life by changing my thinking.
-Rdap gave me the opportunity to reduce my prison term by 12 months and assisted me with an 11 months halfway house program.
-Because of this, I served only 13 months in Federal Prison on a 42 month sentence.
+RDAP gave me the opportunity to reduce my prison term by 12 months and assisted me with an additional 11 months halfway house program.
+Because of this, I served only 13 months in federal prison on a 42-month sentence.

 Join me on this journey!

 My journey going to Prison, I knew very little about the federal prison system.
 To be very honest, I was terrified because I had no idea what to expect, how to prepare and who could possibly help me.
 The attorneys don’t tell you much, in fact, they don’t know very much about Prison life or its systems.
 Beware of “Prison Consultants” who will try to scare the life out of you, as they did me, with stories of, “if I did not use their service I would likely be sent to a dangerous prison facility, where I would need to fear for my life”.
 However, if I paid them $10k they could guarantee I would get what location I wanted.
 All lies!!
 Run from those guys just as I did.
 Because of my experiences is why I started RDAP Dan on YouTube & this website.
 I don’t believe its right of me to charge someone based on fear.
 I am out to build a brand, using the community as method, people helping people.
 By sharing information and stories to help others with what’s next.
 Let RDAP Dan be your guide, to make the best of your term in prison.

 I will help you with all the information that you need to prepare for your journey.
 I want every inmate to reenter society successfully, like I did, with his dignity intact and with a solid plan to not just build his career but his life.